apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

 ### Image Retrieval from Text

 In this task, we used the Flickr-8k dataset, by giving the model the caption as input and asking it to retrieve a similar image from the CC3M dataset.
 Moreover, for this experiment, we augmented the text input by expanding the caption.
 This was done by prompting the GPT-3 model asking it to provide more information about each caption.
+Specifically, we asked it to add more descriptive words (query expansion).
 Our goal was to check whether the augmented text input will make the model retrieve a better image than the one retrieved by the original caption.
 The following figure explains the aforementioned procedure.

 ![](/images_report/Text_augmentation_of_prompt.png)